edofic/blog/posts/2012-11-05-hindley-milner.markdown

 ---
-title: Cool Monday: Hindley-Milner on a dynamic language
+title: Cool Monday - Hindley-Milner on a dynamic language
 ---

 So I'm getting into type theory.
 Slowly.
 Note to self: read a proper